 El Rey de La Gamba: probably the best paella and fideuàs in Barceloneta, Passeig Joan de Borbó

-Mirabe: I have discovered this place recently and I loved everything: the atmosphere, the views of the city and the sea, the Mediterranean food, the service, the staff.
+Mirabe: probably one of the best restaurants with a view in Barcelona!
+I have discovered this place recently and I loved everything: the atmosphere, the views of both the city and the sea, the Mediterranean food, the service, the staff.
 Wonderful experience at a reasonable price!

 And you, what is your favourite restaurant in Barcelona?
 Please do not hesitate to add your tips in the comments!
 And share our video and blog post on the social media!